-There is another group of words that sometimes introduce dependent clauses.
-These are called relative pronouns, and although they look and act very similar to coordinating conjunctions, they are different.
-True relative pronouns are “that,” “who” and “which,” and they differ from subordinating conjunctions in that they act as the subject of a dependent clause whereas subordinating conjunctions do not.
+True relative pronouns are “that,” “who” and “which.”
+They differ from subordinating conjunctions because they act as the subject of a dependent clause.
+Subordinating conjunctions do not.
 Subordinating conjunctions are followed by the subject of their clause.
-Consider a few examples:
+To clear all that up, here’s a couple of examples:

-- John is the guy who came over for dinner last week. - Here, we have two clauses.
-“John is the guy” is the main clause, and “who came over for dinner last week” gives us more information about John.
-The word “who” acts as the subject of the dependent clause.
+Here, we have two clauses.
+“John is the guy” is the independent clause (that could stand alone), and “who came over for dinner last week” is the dependent clause (providing us with more information).
+The word “who” is a relative pronoun (acting as the subject of the dependent clause).